Tour two of South America’s most spectacular sights in one trip

 Today you make an unguided return visit to Machu Picchu in the early morning to observe the ruins.
 This is a great way to experience the site when there are far fewer people around.
-You’ll also have the chance to hike to the top of Huayna Picchu, the mountain that towers above Machu Picchu, or hike back along the Inca Trail to Inti Punku (the Sun Gate).
-After visiting the ruins you will make your way down to the train station for your afternoon train back to Cusco and be dropped off at your hotel.
+If you take the earliest shuttle up to the site, you can be at Machu Picchu at dawn.

 Palacio del Inka (B)

-In the morning you will be picked up from your hotel and transferred to the airport for your flight to Lima.
-Upon arrival to Lima you will have assistance at the airport in making your connecting flight to Quito, Ecuador.
+In the morning you will be picked up from your hotel and transferred to the airport for your flight to Lima, where you will have assistance in making your connecting flight to Quito, Ecuador.

 You will visit some of the highlights of the colonial “Centro Historico,” and go up to a lookout point on the Panecillo for a great view of the entire city.
 Afterward you’ll head into the new town to visit the Fundación Guayasamin, which houses the art collection of Oswaldo Guayasamin, Ecuador’s most famous 20th century artist.

 Casa San Marcos (B)

 Today you fly out of Quito, about 600 miles out over the Pacific Ocean to arrive at the Galapagos Islands.
 You will be met at the airport and transferred to your vessel.

-On yacht (B,L,D)
+On your yacht (B,L,D)

 Each island presents a unique experience, and often there are species found nowhere else in the world but on that island.
 The giant Galapagos Tortoise, the marine iguana, the waved albatross, the Galapagos penguin, and flightless cormorants are just a few of the species you can come across.

-On yacht (B,L,D)
+On your yacht (B,L,D)

 If you have a long layover before your flight, we can set up a visit to nearby hot springs or transfer you to a nearby hotel to relax and have dinner before transferring back to the airport.